lua-gods/Lua-Docs-Generator/README.md

 * This Project is heavily biased towards my annotation structure.

 # How to use
-simply dump your scripts into the `src` folder
+simply dump your scripts into a folder called `src` in the same place as where `main.lua` is
 once ran its gonna output at `%appdata%/LOVE/<root-folder-name>/`

 # How it works